Kohima: Media

 The most widely circulated newspapers in Kohima are The Morung Express, Nagaland Post, Eastern Mirror, Nagaland Page and the local newspaper Capi.
 The city was also home to the now defunct Kewhira Dielie, the first modern newspaper published from Nagaland.

 Kohima is home to several television networks: Nagaland Cornerstone TV, Doordarshan Kendra Kohima which operates the DD Nagaland, etc.

 State-owned All India Radio has a local station in Kohima, which transmits various programs of mass interest like AIR FM Tragopan, etc.

 Transportation

 The major public transportation in Kohima are buses and taxis.

 Airports

 Kohima is served by the Dimapur Airport located in Chümoukedima–Dimapur, 74 km from the city centre of Kohima.
 The currently under construction Kohima Chiethu Airport once completed will serve as the main airport for the Greater Kohima Metropolitan Area.

 Roadways

 Kohima is connected by road with NH 2 and NH 29 which pass through the city.
-The Dimapur–Kohima Expressway is a tolled expressway connecting Kohima with Dimapur.
+The Dimapur–Kohima Highway is a tolled highway connecting Kohima with Dimapur.